belle2/basf2/online_book/basf2/fei.rst

 and the ``neutralB`` argument to False.
 The same applies to the ``hadronic`` and ``semileptonic`` arguments, set ``hadronic=True`` and ``semileptonic=False`` as you will only reconstruct B mesons in hadronic decay channels.

-You should also enable B meson decay channels involving baryons with the ``baryonic=True`` argument as this increases efficiency.
+B meson decay channels involving baryons are a rather new feature that increase efficiency.
+They are turned on by default and can be controlled with the argument ``baryonic``.

 .. admonition:: Exercise
     :class: exercise stacked